 First Tech Federal Credit Union vs. Alliant Credit Union

 First Tech beats Alliant when it comes to rates and account options.
-However, Alliant’s fees for certain items are slightly lower, which may make a difference if your account is occasionally overdrawn or you receive wires.
+However, Alliant’s fees are slightly lower, which may make a difference if your account is occasionally overdrawn or you receive wires.
 An Alliant NSF fee is $25, compared to First Tech’s $33.
-Also, incoming wire transfers are free at Alliant, while First Tech charges $5 each.
+In addition, incoming wire transfers are free, while First Technology Federal Credit Union charges $5 for each one.

 First Tech Federal Credit Union FAQHere are the answers to some commonly asked questions about First Tech Federal Credit Union.